Stanley Bosworth

 Bosworth would go on to teach French at the now-defunct Walden School on the Upper West Side.
 In 1965, he was selected as the first headmaster at Saint Ann's School, where he was known for his eccentric, aphoristic leadership.
-His son, Adam, is a vice-president at Amazon Web Services.

 Death

 Bosworth died at his home in Carroll Gardens, Brooklyn of complications of dementia on August 7, 2011, at the age of 83.